XingOneE/CS-151-NutriPlan-Your-Personalized-Meal-Planner-/README.md

-5. Classes/methods we need for our program
+5. Classes/methods we need for our program:

 a.
 Main:
 MealPlanner: the class that holds all other classes